Teradata/stacki-wiki/wiki/Installation/Create-Jumbo-Pallets.md

 And now you have a very large stacki+OS pallet you can install a new frontend with via virtual media.

-**Note:** We can no loger produce and host jumbo isos as we have done in the past.
+**Note:** We can no longer produce and host jumbo isos as we have done in the past.
 We are an open source project and don't have the right to distribute proprietary OSs (RHEL/Oracle) with Stacki.